brilliantlabsAR/docs/frame/building-apps-sdk.md

 </details>

-### Set Print Debugging
+### Set Print Debugging (Python)

 ```python
 frame.bluetooth.set_print_debugging(value: bool)
 ```

-Sometimes it's useful for debugging to see all raw data that is transmitted to Frame, as well as the raw data received from Frame.
+In Python, sometimes it's useful for debugging to see all raw data that is transmitted to Frame, as well as the raw data received from Frame.
 This function allows you to turn that on or off.

+For Flutter, debug info is logged to the Logger, so set the log level or subscribe to the logger to see logging instead.

 * `value` *(boolean)*: `True` to enable, `False` to disable.